Oklahoma county commissioner scandal: Causes and reforms

 The corruption was possible due to institutional weaknesses.
 The culture of Oklahoma was within the national norms in terms of how willing members of the public are to tolerate bribery and other forms of public corruption, and when the scandal was exposed, voters rejected corruption and supported reforms.
 The problems were primarily structural instead of cultural.
 Almost every aspect of road building was entirely at the discretion of the county commissioners, and the pressure from voters encouraged them to justify their criminal choices to themselves.
-Additionally, oversight of the county commissioners was limited, so wrong doing was less likely to be discovered, and the commissioners and the suppliers believed that kickbacks were a normal part of doing business, which increased the likelihood of corruption.
+Additionally, oversight of the county commissioners was limited, so wrongdoing was less likely to be discovered, and the commissioners and the suppliers believed that kickbacks were a normal part of doing business, which increased the likelihood of corruption.

 After the scandal broke in the spring of 1981, Oklahoma Governor George Nigh appointed a task force and called a special session of the state legislature.
 The governor's task force, which had no budget and no authority to compel responses from people they contacted, produced a report suggesting some reforms, generally making the commissioners less beholden to the local district, increasing their number, making some administrative positions non-elected, and reducing commissioners' involvement in the day-to-day process of selecting and paying suppliers.
 The counties opposed these reforms, and Nigh quietly set them aside in favor of some modest proposals, such as requiring open bids for more purchases, implementing a separation of duties that required someone other than the person who approved a purchase to attest that the goods were received, providing anti-corruption training, and having the district attorney paid by the state.
 The resulting reforms improved local record keeping and made it easier to discover and prosecute any future corruption.
 However, the system of electing a commissioner for an individual road district was preserved, commissioners retained most of their autonomy, and in 1990, the state legislature weakened one of the reforms around large purchases.

 The nearby state of Mississippi had a similar, though smaller, scandal called Operation Pretense in the 1980s.
 The reforms put in place by Oklahoma were much weaker than the actions taken by Mississippi.